 Must-see buildings include the Old England Building in the Royal Quarter, the Grand Place (and City Hall), and Parc du Cinquantenaire with its lush courtyards and greenery.

-Bonus: Quebec City, Canada
+Bonus: Québec City, Canada

-In 2018, I visited the Christmas Market in the Old Town for the first time, and it is magical.
-It even has something most European Christmas Markets don’t always have: actual snow.
+In 2018, I visited the Christmas market in the Old Town for the first time, and it is magical.
+It even has something most European Christmas markets don’t always have: actual snow.
 Nothing says Christmas like some wintry weather.

-It’s one of the reasons the Quebec City Christmas Market is often considered one of the best in the world.
+It’s one of the reasons the Québec City Christmas Market is often considered one of the best in the world.

 15 Best Markets Bullet-Point List